BilligsterUser/AdventOfCode-Java-learning-project/README.md

 for the frontend in the frontend folder.

 #### "Production" build
-You can also run a complete build fot the frontend and backend together if you specify the environment variable "FE_BUILD=true" and then run the gradle build.
+You can also run a complete build for the frontend and backend together if you specify the environment variable "FE_BUILD=true" and then run the gradle build.
 We used this to deploy this app to heroku.
 It serves builds the frontend and copies the optimized production build to the resources folder of the backend.
 Then, the frontend will be served with the Spring Boot Application by Spring Boots's
 Tomcat.